Regenerative Animal Feed

 Over 25 million tons of wild oceanic fish are caught every year and ground up to feed animals.
 Fishmeal is the backbone of commercial animal feed.
 Small fish, like anchovies, sardines, herring, are the central cog of the oceanic ecosystems.
 Fleets of trawlers have decimated wild fish stocks and threaten the health of pelagic food webs.
 Insects provide a sustainable and direct alternative to fishmeal, which reduces our burden on land & sea.

 This soybean field used to be the Amazon rainforest.
 Vast monocultures that serve commodity markets are not sustainable.
 The human system needs to be redesigned to mimic natural ecosystems, which are often diverse, highly adapted to place and exhibit strong mechanisms of recycling that create circular economy.
 Insects replace soy in animal feed, creating a market alternative to ingredients that destroy natural capital.

 Insects Turn Waste Into Value.

-Over 35% of food is waste.
+Over 35% of food is wasted.
 Most food waste is dumped into landfills where all the value of labor, resources, transporation and storage is lost.
-Making matters worse, the fertility of the soil where food is grown is depleted, making farmers depedent on sythethic chemicals and fertilizers.
+Making matters worse, the native fertility of the soil is being depleted through industrial agriculture, making farmers dependent on synthetic chemicals and fertilizers.
 Insects are natural decomposers, which convert and concentrate the nutrients from food waste into high-impact, high-value protein.
 Insects make our economy circular, like an ecosystem.